 What is JSTOR?

-JSTOR is a digital library for scholars, and researchers, and students of all kind that provides access to more than 10 million academic journal articles, books, and primary sources in 75 disciplines.
+JSTOR is a digital library for scholars, and researchers, and students of all kinds that provides access to more than 12 million academic journal articles, books, images, shared collections, and primary sources in 75 disciplines.
 JSTOR is part of ITHAKA, a not-for-profit organization that also includes Ithaka S+R and Portico.

 You can find out more about JSTOR here and explore all of the open access content on JSTOR here.
 Individuals can register for a free account on JSTOR.
 The benefits of an individual JSTOR account are outlined here.
 You may also have access through your public library or as an alumni.
 Those individuals who need to download PDFs for independent research can sign up for JPASS, our paid service for researchers who don’t have access by other means.

 Who funds JSTOR Daily?